MartinSantaGitHub/twittor/README.md

 # twittor

-A Twitter example application by Pablo Tilotta
+A Twitter example application by Pablo Tilotta and modified by Martin Santamaria